-In the 19th century the museum acquired collection of sculptures from places like Greece, Rome and Egypt.
+In the 19th century, the museum acquired a collection of sculptures from places like Greece, Rome, and Egypt.
 These artifacts dominated the antiquities displayed in the museum.
 After the Battle of Nile in 1801, the museum acquired a few more Egyptian sculptures.
 By 1805, Greek and Roman sculptures were added in the display of the museum.
 In 1840 the museum was a part of its very first overseas excavations.
 The years between 1840-1850 supported the excavations carried out in Assyria by A.H.Layard.

 Timings: 10.00 am -17.30pm (everyday)

-British museum is one of the many free museums in London.
+The British Museum is one of the many free museums in London.